THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN MY DISCLAIMER.

 Lake Skadar is the largest lake in Southern Europe, straddling the border with Albania.
 The lake is teeming with wildlife, birds, monasteries and beaches.
-The town of Virpazar is the main departure point for the boat trips on Lake Skadar.
+The town of Virpazar is the main departure point for the boat trips on Skadar Lake.
 It is a small and bustling little village with lots of accommodation options and restaurants.
 You can climb up to the Besac Fortress, do a boat trip or hire bicycles and take a leisurely ride alongside the lake.
 There is even a beach nearby.
 Read about our boat trip on Lake Skadar.

 On the opposite side of the lake from Virpazar is the famous Horseshoe Bend.
 This is best accessed from the road between Podgorica and Cetinje.
 It may be a little tricky getting there in typical off the beaten track Montenegro style, but the view is something that should not be missed.
 Read how to get to Horseshoe Bend.

 Check out accommodation options in Virpazar here.

 Intricately carved into a sheer rock face, high up on a mountain, sits the Ostrog Monastery, this is one of the best places to see in Montenegro.
 A sermon was in progress when we arrived and the priest’s melodious incantations were floating through the loudspeakers.
 We sat in reverential silence looking out over the panoramic view of the valley below.
 It was peaceful and perfect!

 The road from Niksic to Ostrog Monastery is very narrow becoming single lane in various places and lots of tight bends.
 The road from Danilovgrad to Ostrog has just been built and is wider and much better, so I’d highly recommend this route, especially if you’re in a campervan.
 Read more in our article – Road Trip from Bosnian Border to Ostrog Monastery